 Wendy E. Weber-Salvati, AICP - Wendy has over 20 years of comprehensive knowledge and experience as a coastal, environmental and land use planner.
 She has worked on numerous projects involving waterfront planning, comprehensive planning, zoning analysis and code review, SEQR and environmental review, site plan and subdivision review, and agricultural protection.
 Wendy is Vice Chair of the Town

 Judith Breselor, AICP is Executive Director of NYPF.
 She previously served as Commissioner of Planning and Development for the City of Rensselaer, and as Senior Planner for the NYS Hudson River Valley Greenway Communities.
 An elected member of the Rensselaer County Legislature, Judy is Past President of the NY Upstate Chapter of the American Planning Association.

 Anne Rounds is an Administrative Assistant at NYPF.
 She was the owner/manager of Beachcomber Pools & Construction for 20+ years in Wynantskill.
-Anne has been on the Board of Education for the Troy City School District, for the past 6 years, where she currently holds the office of the President of the Board.
+Anne has been on the Board of Education for the Troy City School District, for the past 8 years.

 Leila Jabour, AICP is the Bookkeeper/ Administrative Assistant at NYPF.
 She holds a masters in Regional and Urban Planning from University of Albany.

 Daniel Carroll - University at Albany, SUNY

 What Are the Benefits of Membership?